Home Compare PINS vs TOST

 Pinterest vs Toast: Which Stock Looks Stronger in 2026?

-Toast holds the cleaner structural position, with the lead spread across profitability and growth.
+Toast holds the cleaner structural position, with profitability as the main driver and growth adding further support.
 Pinterest does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.